NeuroXiq/RobiniaDocs/README.md

 Example:
 - [Youtube - Host Docfx API browser on RobiniaDocs](https://youtu.be/sfeM43I_KaU)
 - [Youtube - Docfx editor on RobiniaDocs](https://youtu.be/5fSAA1hmpUo)

-# Create Documentation by RobiniaDocs
-To host API explorer by RobiniaDocs:

-1. Open to www.robiniadocs.com
-2. Open 'My account' -> Create Project
-3. Give a project name and  nuget package name
-4. Rebuild Project

-Now project is ready and available on RobiniaDocs

 # Create Documentation from Pull Request
 To host API explorer without registering on RobiniaDocs, please create a new pull request.